 Gap brand’s net sales were down 50 percent, with store sales down 64 percent and online sales down 5 percent.
 Part of the blame for the poor performance was attributed to “inconsistent execution of product and marketing messages” though there was some upside online as the quarter progressed and customers migrated to shopping digitally.

-Banana Republic’s net sales were down 47 percent, with store sales down 61 percent and online sales down 2 percent.
-The poor performance was partly blamed on the brand’s lack of casual, stay-athome merchandise, but shifts in the mix are in the works.
-Workwear, suiting and dresses were underperformed.
+Banana Republic’s nets sales were down 47 percent, with store sales down 61 percent and online sales down 2 percent.
+The poor performance was partly blamed on the brand’s lack of casual, stay at home merchandise, but shifts in the mix are in the works.